 Central World Bangkok (Siam) — $$ to $$$

-This 7-storey complex has over 500 stores (including international brands like Zara, Miss Sixty and more), 100 restaurants, a cinema, kids zone and even a skating rink.
+This 7-storey complex has over 500 stores (including international brands like Muji, Rolex and more), restaurants, a cinema, kids floor and even a skating rink.

 Central World’s concept is “street shopping”, so the mall is designed to look like an outdoor bazaar — except with air-conditioning.
 The mall is generally quite “happening”, with and outdoor event space where New Year’s Eve countdown parties are held.